 Does the church of God practice the Jewish dietary laws of not eating milk and meat products together?
-John Plunkett explains from the Bible the correct understanding of Exodus 23:19.
+Here is the correct understanding of Exodus 23:19.

-Our world is full of lies and liars, and many in God's church are ignorant of just how much deceit is out there.
-Jesus tells us, however, that the best way to resist deception is being convicted of the truth.
+Our world is full of lies, and many are ignorant of just how much deceit is out there.
+The best way to resist deception is being convicted of the truth.